PDXPythonPirates/pythonpirates.org/README.md

 > The `draft` attribute is the first thing to check if a page isn't showing up on the website that you expect.

+# Updating Your Clone

+Your cloned copy can easily fall out of date when regular updates are being merged into the main website repository.
+Because of this possibility, it's a good practice to update your local copy of `master` before creating a new branch to make edits.

+Check if you already have a remote defined for `upstream`:

+    git remote -v

+If `upstream` isn't in the list of remotes then add it:

+    git add remote upstream https://github.com/PDXPythonPirates/pythonpirates.org.git

+Update your local `master` so it's caught up with the upstream master:

+    git checkout master
+    git pull upstream master

+Now you can create your branch and make your killer contribution:

+    git checkout -b my-awesome-website-contribution

 [pythonpirates]: https://www.pythonpirates.org
 [markdown]: https://guides.github.com/features/mastering-markdown/
 [git_submodules]: https://blog.github.com/2016-02-01-working-with-submodules/#joining-a-project-using-submodules